Verified-Intelligence/auto_LiRPA/README.md

 linear relaxation based perturbation analysis (LiRPA) (e.g.
 [CROWN](https://arxiv.org/pdf/1811.00866.pdf) and
 [DeepPoly](https://files.sri.inf.ethz.ch/website/papers/DeepPoly.pdf)) for
-neural networks, which is an useful tool for formal robustness verification.
+neural networks, which is a useful tool for formal robustness verification.
 We generalize existing LiRPA algorithms for feed-forward neural networks to a graph algorithm on general computational graphs, defined by PyTorch.
 Additionally, our implementation is also automatically **differentiable**,